alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

+context to their transactions rather than the 13 or so uppercase count you get if you do it through your online bank

+{% slide assume_worst_intent 4 %}

-context to their transactions rather than the 13 or so uppercase count you get if you do it through your online bank so this all seems fine this seems like a really useful feature this is a thing we would like to exist in the world except they didn't realize that
+so this all seems fine this seems like a really useful feature this is a thing we would like to exist in the world except they didn't realize that